aircarbon/dpx/docs/team/DPX_SC_ARCHITECTURE.md

 source .env
 ```

-### Deploy DPX Platform (RegistryFactory)
+### Deploy DPX Platform (FctFactory)

-The RegistryFactory is deployed using the UUPS proxy pattern for upgradeability.
+The FctFactory is deployed using the UUPS proxy pattern for upgradeability.

 #### Local Deployment (Anvil)